 This campsite is great for families with kids because they offer a swimming pool, a playground and an entertainment program for the youngest visitors.
-Sign up your kids for the ‘mini club’ if you want a couple hours all to yourself, and go play tennis at the court or just enjoy a nice dinner at the on-site restaurant.
+Sign up your kids for the ‘mini club’ if you want a couple of hours all to yourself, and go play on the tennis courts or just enjoy a nice dinner at the on-site restaurant.

 Location, location, location.
 Mala Milna autocamp is a one of the smaller campsites in Croatia, with just the basic facilities.
 But it’s a 10-minute drive to Hvar town, which happens to be one of the hottest tourist destinations in the country.

 Hvar is the place to be in Croatia.
 The island is extremely popular with tourists from all over Europe, but also from other parts of Croatia.
 However, Hvar is also notorious for being the most expensive island in the country.
 The accommodation prices are through the roof, and the closer you are to the town of Hvar, the more expensive everything is.

 That’s where the Mala Milna autocamp comes in – it’s near the small town of Milna in a more quiet part of the island.
 But it’s also just a short drive away from Hvar town, so don’t hesitate to hit the road if you want to see what all the fuss is about.

 This is a small campsite owned and run by a family, so don’t expect luxe swimming pools and spa services.
 You will get electricity, fresh water and access to clean sanitary facilities.
 There’s an RV dump site here as well, and all guests are free to use the outdoor grill.
 The campsite is not really parceled, so it might not be for you if you have no interest in getting to know the other guests.